Only Women Bleed: Background

 Prior to the release of Welcome to My Nightmare in the US, a shortened version of the song was released as a single and was alternatively titled "Only Women" by Atlantic Records due to protests by feminist groups.
 The album version of the song features more orchestral movements than the single, and also runs longer than the 45 at 5:49.

 According to co-writer Dick Wagner, the song's musical riff and vocal melody were developed several years earlier during his tenure with the late-1960s Michigan-based band the Frost, but Wagner had never liked his lyrics and the song was never recorded.
 He played the riff for Cooper, and the two developed new lyrics for the eventual Welcome to My Nightmare recording.

 Critical reception

 Billboard staff responded warmly to this single.
 The lyric of it was described as "stunning".
 Record World called it "a ballad with a surprisingly international flavor" and said that "Alice's new sound should prove a soft touch for reaching his widest audience yet!"
+Beverley Legge of British weekly magazine Disc in his review of 5 July 1975 supposed that the listeners could be shocked by "subdued" sound of Cooper.
+As per him "the song is a fairly harmless lament about downtrodden maidens" and "quite unlike anything he's done before".
+Legge considered "change of style has worked" and named song "definitely one of the outstanding tracks" on the album.
+The B-side song of European release, "Devil's Food", was also taken from the album.
+It's sound was more similar to well-known style of Alice Cooper band, "packed with snarling vocals, angry guitar licks and plenty of phasing, making it a total contrast from the other track."

 Chart performance

 It is one of Cooper's biggest hits, reaching number 1 on the Canadian RPM national singles chart and number 12 on the US Billboard Hot 100 singles chart in 1975.
-It is from his album Welcome to My Nightmare.
+It is from his solo studio album Welcome to My Nightmare.
 It was the first of several ballad releases by Cooper that reached the top 20 of the Hot 100 singles chart.